joshuaccarroll/README/README.md

 _And it's a little crazy._

-1. My wife and I have been married for 17 years, and we're finally beginning to figure each other out.
+1. My wife and I have been married for 18 years, and we're finally beginning to figure each other out.
 A little. :)
 2. We have two biological daughters and two foster daughters.
-The youngest is an infant, the oldest is 14.
+The youngest is one year old, the oldest is fourteen.
 If I seem tired, this is why.
-3. I don't play video games, and the only television I watch is with my wife.
+3. I don't play video games, and only a little television.
+I am caught up on The Mandalorian, so feel free to discuss your theories with me.
 4. Reading is my TV, and I read a lot.
 You are welcome to connect with me on [Goodreads](http://goodreads.com/JoshTellsAStory) if you have an account there.
 5. Writing is my other passion.
-Mostly, I write fiction (I wrote [this novel](http://bit.ly/sarah-ann-lewis) and contribute to [this podcast](http://TelltalesWriting.com)), but I also write for [Creative Market's Medium blog](https://medium.com/building-creative-market).
+Mostly, I write fiction (I wrote [this novel](http://bit.ly/sarah-ann-lewis) and contribute to [this podcast](http://TelltalesWriting.com)), but I also blog about creativity, parenting, and engineering from time to time.
 You can find my articles [here](https://medium.com/@JoshTellsAStory).
-6. I also like to make music (I sing and play several instruments; guitar is my go-to), shoot photos, and cook, though I don't get to do any of those as often as I would like these days.
+6. I like to make music (I sing and play several instruments; guitar is my go-to), dabble in photography, and cook, though I don't get to do any of those as often as I would like these days.
 ---
 ### Got a question I didn't answer here?
 Just ask.
 I'm on Creative Market's Slack ([@josh.carroll](https://creativemarket.slack.com/messages/@josh.carroll)) and on Twitter ([@JoshTellsAStory](https://twitter.com/JoshTellsAStory)).